11x3/ilvmx/README.md

 iex> Bot.set "#chat", "todo"
 Nub[galaxy: :ilvmx, castle: "#lolnub",
  unique: "b4a9b1aa-f63f-416b-b7de-d8c06b86d856", domain: "#chat", system: nil,
- module: nil, member: nil, method: nil, nubcakes: ["todo"]]
+ module: nil, member: nil, method: nil, programs: ["todo"]]

-# Here we read Nub back out and look in the `nubcakes` field to see
+# Here we read Nub back out and look in the `programs` field to see
 # what the Nubspace holds, at which point the client would interact and
 # develop the Nub.

 iex> Bot.get "#chat"
 Nub[galaxy: :ilvmx, castle: "#lolnub",
  unique: "b4a9b1aa-f63f-416b-b7de-d8c06b86d856", domain: "#chat", system: nil,
- module: nil, member: nil, method: nil, nubcakes: [“todo"]]
+ module: nil, member: nil, method: nil, programs: [“todo"]]

 # In this example, we are going to store a function that others may globally
 # execute with arguments.
 One of the next few project steps is to finish the